akkeris/buildshuttle/README.md

 ### Fail safe precautions

 You may also want to consider tainting the node containing the build shuttle.
-This is a fail-save precaution that can be taken which will prevent the kube scheduler from accidently overcommiting the node that the buildshuttle is on.
+This is a fail-safe precaution that can be taken which will prevent the kube scheduler from accidently overcommiting the node that the buildshuttle is on.

 ## References